 Getting into medical school is tougher now than it has ever been in the past.
-Traditionally, students would spend four years in college and during that time perform some volunteer work and maybe some shadowing.
+Traditionally, students would spent four years in college and during that time perform some volunteer work and maybe some shadowing.
 Nowadays, most students spend four years in college while performing countless volunteer, research, and shadowing activities.
-Then students take one to two years off to do extensive research or community service work and crossing their fingers they hope all this work permits them acceptance into medical school.
+Then students take one to two years off to do extensive research or community service work, with the hope that all this work permits them acceptance into medical school.
 This chapter will discuss the necessary steps to take while in college to strategically design your time so that you can create the most competitive application to medical school.
 Going from a pre-med student to a medical student is a big transition.
-Once you have been accepted into medical school the strategic planning process begins.
+Once you have been accepted into medical school, the strategic planning process doesn't stop.
 Here you learn the necessary academic and logistical parts of life to have in order to reduce distractions while in medical school.
-You are most likely excited about starting medical school, so let's focus that energy and a plan for success and also enjoy the time you have available before medical school starts.
+You are most likely excited about starting medical school, so let's focus that energy, plan for success, and enjoy the time you have available before medical school starts.

+GOALS

-- Be able to answer the question, "Who am I?". - · Be able to demonstrate leadership traits.
+- Be able to answer the question, "Who am I?"

+- · Be able to demonstrate leadership traits

+STRATEGIES

-- · Know yourself. - Learn how to be a leader.
+- · Know yourself

+- Learn how to be a leader

 How to get your med school application accepted

-Self-analyse
+1

+Self-analyze

 List all of your personal qualities that you believe make you unique.
 Next, list all of your accomplishments that you believe show you are creative.

-Sketch yourself as thoroughly and interestingly as possible in order to improve your chances of being accepted into medical school.
+Present yourself as thoroughly and interestingly as possible in order to improve your chances of being accepted into medical school.

-Demonstrate leadership by engaging in community service

-Engaging in community service shows you've been an active supporter of your community.
+2 Demonstrate leadership by engaging in community service Engaging in community service shows you've been an active supporter of your community.
 But don't participate in community service activities just to impress the medical school admissions committee - they'll see through any such ruse.

-Earn an excellent score on the UK Clinical Aptitude Test (UKCAT).
+GOALS Earn an excellent score on the Medical College Admission Test (MCAT)

+- STRATEGIES

-- Evaluate your potential to earn an excellent score on the UKCAT. - · Prepare yourself to take the UKCAT.
+- Evaluate your potential to earn an excellent score on the MCAT

+- Prepare yourself to take the MCAT
-3 steps to achieve impressive marks

-Understand and appreciate why schools depend on the UKCAT

-Schools have limited seats available in each starting-year's class.
+3 steps to achieve impressive marks on the performance component Understand and appreciate why schools depend on the MCAT Schools have limited seats available in each starting-year's class.
 This limitation means only those who performed well as an undergraduate get in.
-In addition, UKCAT identifies which students have the cognitive abilities, attitude and professional behaviours.

-Develop a plan to study for UKCAT

-Search online using the phrase "How to study for the UKCAT" to find websites and blogs offering study advice and aids.
+In addition, the MCAT identifies which students are brainy enough to succeed in med school - your undergrad GPA isn't a reliable gauge.
+Develop a plan to study for the MCAT Search online using the phrase "How to study for MCAT" to find websites and blogs offering study advice and aids, such as Khan Academy or Lecturio.
 Include designated time for study in your plan and gradually increase the pace and intensity of study as you get closer to exam day.
-Expect to spend at least two months rigorously studying for UKCAT.

-Show up at the testing center ready to dominate the UKCAT

-Be well rested and properly nourished.
-Therefore, do not study on the day prior to the exam and only eat light meals on test day.
+Expect to spend at least two months rigorously studying for the MCAT.
+Show up at the testing center ready to dominate the MCAT Be well rested and properly nourished.
+Therefore, do not study on the day prior to the exam and eat only light meals on test day.